 Within thirty minutes, we were in our Situation Room, a small conference room in our office, with our small Situation Team.
 For the next 48 straight hours over the weekend, we researched the issue, called and emailed anyone connected with the report, drafted PR statements, talked with our partners, and fielded calls from customers.
 Our office and warehouse were typically closed on the weekend, but no phone call that weekend went unanswered and every email had a response within an hour.

 By Sunday night, we were able to isolate the problem and determine that it was not our frogs that were a source of the issue.
 We updated our website, issued press releases, and even changed our outgoing message by adding an extension for inquiries.
 By the time the rest of the staff arrived on Monday morning, we were able to debrief them and answer questions.

 By midweek, we had diffused the problem completely.
-More important, our staff was never aware of the fact that, for a short while that weekend, we believed the company might close entirely because of this issue.
+More importantly, our staff was never aware of the fact that, for a short while that weekend, we believed the company might close entirely because of this issue.

-Most entrepreneurs shrug off scenarios this dramatic as, “It can’t happen to us.”
+Most entrepreneurs shrug off scenarios this dramatic as “It can’t happen to us.”
 From my personal experience, and through consulting and mentor work I’ve done with numerous other entrepreneurs, I can tell you they do happen, and often when you least expect it.

 Predicting every worst-case scenario is impossible, but being prepared to handle them requires very little effort.
 In the end, the amount of stress and anxiety you will save you and your team will be worth it.